Please Support the Federal Shark Fin Sales Elimination Act and Save Sharks

 Recognizing this loophole, the federal government passed the Shark Conservation Act (SCA) in 2010.
 This law strengthens the nation’s shark finning ban by requiring fishermen in US waters to bring sharks ashore with fins naturally attached.
 While the SCA prohibits anyone under US jurisdiction from engaging in finning, consumers have largely turned to international markets for fin imports.
 Moreover, fins from sharks caught in US waters continue to be sold after they are detached on land, thereby fueling demand for the product.

-State Fin Bans
+State Shark Fin Trade Bans

 There is no current system to track a fin to a fishery or even to a shark caught in US waters.
 Therefore, the domestic fishery gives poachers and criminals an avenue to sell fins from endangered sharks or sharks imported or caught in illegal, unreported or unregulated fisheries.
-Consequently, twelve US states and three territories (California, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New York, Oregon, Rhode Island, Texas, Washington, American Samoa, Guam, and the Northern Mariana Islands) have enacted laws that prohibit shark fin trade outright, making it illegal to sell, trade, or possess shark fins within their borders.
+Consequently, 14 US states and three territories (California, Delaware, Florida, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New Jersey, New York, Oregon, Rhode Island, Texas, Washington, American Samoa, Guam, and the Northern Mariana Islands) have enacted laws that prohibit shark fin trade outright, making it illegal to sell, trade, or possess shark fins within their borders.